(800) 658-9119

 Dom For Hire

-Q: Dear Rachel & Claire,
+Dear Rachel and Claire,

 I'm a virgin but I consider myself very open and very sexually knowledgable.
 A couple of days ago while I was whip shopping the sales associate (a gay man so I know he wasn't giving me a line) asked if I was a Dominatrix.
 My bestfriend was with me and has often told me that I would be good as a Dom4Hire.
 Here's my question: How would I get involved in that sort of thing?
 And does it mean that I will have to start having sex (which is OK by me)?
 I'm pretty handy with a whip, rope and a pair of handcuffs so I know I could do the job.